+As at Addition in Release in As at Impairment

-As at 1 January Addition in the year Release in the year As at 31 December Impairment loss Wing Lung Bank (note i) China Merchants Fund 10,177 - 10,177 (579) Management (note ii) - 355 355 - Total 10,177 355 - 10,532 (579)
+1 January the year the year 31 December loss

+Wing Lung Bank (note i) China Merchants Fund 10,177 - - 10,177 (579)

+Management (note ii) 355 355

+Total 10,177 355 10,532 (579)

-(i) On 30 September 2008, the Bank acquired a 53.12% equity interest in Wing Lung Bank.
+- (i) On 30 September 2008, the Bank acquired a 53.12% equity interest in Wing Lung Bank.
 On the acquisition date, the fair value of Wing Lung Bank's identifiable net asset was RMB12.898 billion of which the Bank accounted for RMB6.851 billion.
 A sum of RMB10.177 billion being the excess of merger cost over the fair value of the identifiable net assets was recognised as goodwill.
-Wing Lung Bank is a licensed bank incorporated in Hong Kong which provides various personal and commercial banking products and services.

-(ii) On 28 November 2013, the Bank acquired a 55% equity interest in China Merchants Fund Management.
+Wing Lung Bank is a licensed bank incorporated in Hong Kong which provides various personal and commercial banking products and services. - (ii) On 28 November 2013, the Bank acquired a 55% equity interest in China Merchants Fund Management.
 On the acquisition date, the fair value of China Merchants Fund Management's identifiable net asset was RMB7.52 million of which the Bank accounted for RMB4.14 million.
 A sum of RMB3.55 million being the excess of merger cost over the fair value of the identifiable net assets was recognised as goodwill.
 China Merchants Fund Management is the first Sino-foreign joint venture licensed Fund Management company approved by China Securities Regulatory Commission, which provides fund establishment, fund management and other services approved by China Securities Regulatory Commission.